 - Symptomatic tests are conducted for people who are experiencing symptoms of COVID19, and are also commonly called diagnostic tests.

-Of the two types of testing procedures, there are three ways in which tests are administered.
+There are three ways in which tests are administered.

 - Antigen test - Also a nasal swab test, but analyzed on campus and results returned within 30 minutes.

 The number of tests administered each day will be available on the dashboard the next day.
 As test results are returned, they are attributed to the day the test was administered.
-To get an accurate sense of the number of positives on a given day, wait 1-2 days for all the test results to be returned and for the positives to be attributed to the day the test was taken.
+To get an accurate sense of the number of positive test results on a given day, wait 1-2 days for all the test results to be returned and for the positives to be attributed to the day the test was taken.

 7 Day Moving Average - A moving average uses the average of the prior seven days to plot a point (e.g., adding up the last 7 days of positive cases and dividing by 7).